 President: Colin Patrick Drummond

-Colin P. Drummond started his piping career with The Isle of Mull Pipe Band in Denver Colorado 33 years ago.
+Colin started playing as a member of the The Isle of Mull Pipe Band at the Grade 3 Level in Colorado 31 years ago.

-Colin moved to Central Jersey in 1992 and played with CuChullain Pipe Band and honed his piping skills under the instruction of Joe McGonigal and Seamus Coyne.
-In 1998, Colin moved to Philadelphia and joined Washington Memorial and continued his development under the tutelage of Pipe Majors Col. Phil Townsend and Derek Midgley.
-Colin was Pipe Major for many years and has led bands to dozens of awards and commendations.
+He then moved east to Central Jersey in 1992 and played with CuChullain Pipe Band Grade 4 and honed his piping skills under the instruction of Joe McGonigal and Seamus Coyne.
+In 1998, Colin moved to Philadelphia and joined Washington Memorial Grade 4 Pipe band and continued his development under the tutelage of Pipe Majors Col. Phil Townsend and Derek Midgley.
+Colin was Pipe Major of Washington Memorial Pipe Band for 17 years and led the band to dozens of awards and commendations.

-Colin teaches beginners as well as running the day to day operations of the school.
+Colin teaches beginners as well as running the day to day operations of the piping and drumming school and The Philadelphia & District Regional Pipe Band.
+Call or Text for lessons 484-432-2142

 Dan started playing as a member of the Grove City Highland Pipe Band in 1979.
 His first instructor of note was Pipe Major and piping judge, Tom Hinchey.
 Dan developed into a top-notch piper learning from piping notables such as PM Chris Hamilton, PM Scott Walker, Sir James MacIntosh, MBE; PM Alasdair Gillies, Norman Gillies, PM Brian Donaldson, PM James McGillivray, PM Al MacMullan, Mike Rodgers and June Hanley.
 Dan was the Pipe Major of the Cameron Highlander’s PB Grade 3 Competition Band (Philadelphia) in the mid-2000s.